 2) While the new alert contains the same first detection time (per Paragraph 4), the new alert contains new detection data, as indicated by the last detection time reported in the subsequent data line.
-An updated DOA position alert is sent if the new alert contains data that is newer than data in all previous alerts, by at least five (5) minutes before position confirmation and at least 15 minutes after position confirmation.
+Except for ELT(DT)s, an updated DOA position alert is sent if the new alert contains data that is newer than data in all previous alerts, by at least five (5) minutes before position confirmation and at least 15 minutes after position confirmation.